 - Complete Streets

 - Decorative planters containing perennials that will provide color, texture and contrast to the streetscape.

-Little Poland in New Britain is one of Connecticut’s most flourishing ethnic neighborhoods.
+Little Poland in New Britain is one of Connecticut’s flourishing ethnic neighborhoods.
 Broad Street is the neighborhood’s primary commercial district, with many markets, restaurants, banks, and other businesses operating in both Polish and English to cater to local Polish immigrants as well as second- and third-generation Polish Americans.

 An important part of the neighborhood revitalization was the expansion and redesign of Pulaski Park, an underutilized space at the busy intersection of Broad and Burritt Streets.
-This park is dedicated to Polish General Casimir Pulaski whom served in the American Revolution.
+This park is dedicated to Polish General Casimir Pulaski who served in the American Revolution.

-Our work beautified the growing urban neighborhood and enhanced local culture by including historical walking trail signage.
+Our work beautified the growing urban neighborhood and enhanced the local culture by including historical walking trail signage.